LaunchCodeEducation/intro-to-programming-csharp/src/chapters/methods/what-is-a-method.rst

 Introduction
 =============

-Up until now, you have been able to write programs that function within the Main method using a variety of data types and collection types along with specific collection methods.
-These methods are built into the C# language.
+Up until now, you have been able to write programs that work within the Main method using a variety of data types and collection types.
+You have also worked with methods before when we learned about strings, arrays, and collections.
+These methods are built into the C# language and perform a speficic task when you call them.
-You call them and they do their task.

-As we move deeper in the C# language, you will begin to use methods more and more.
-This chapter is designed to introduce you to
-**method signatures**, **method calls**, and the ability to create your own unique methods.
-A method signature is the structure of the method, including accessability, data type, parameters, and return type if applicable.
-A method call, or invocation, is how you call your method based on its signature.
+This chapter is designed to introduce you to **method signatures**, **method invocations**, and the ability to create your own unique methods.

+.. admonition:: Note

+   In C# or other OOP languages, developers use methods because they are assiociated with a class.
+   In other languages, you may hear the term **function**.
+A function is similar to a method, but it is not tied to a class.
+Due to the similarity in overall usage, it is common to refer to methods as functions and functions as methods.

+   A method or a function is typically referring to a block of code that performs a task when called.

 A little caveat before we continue.
-Since we have not encountered C# classes at this point, we will be working with **static** methods.
+Since we have not encountered C# classes at this point, we will be working within the ``MainClass`` in your replit IDE, which limits us to working with **static** methods at this point.
+Static methods belong to the class they are created in, which in this chapter will be the ``MainClass``.

-Static methods are able to ``return`` a **value** or print directly into the console, but they do not create anything **new**.
+Static methods  will either ``return`` a **value** or print directly into the console.
+They are not able to instantiate new objects.
-Methods that create new instances of objects are called **instance methods**, we will learn about them soon.
+Static methods are only able to call other static methods.
+This does not make them less important or powerful than non-static methods, or **instance methods**.
+Static methods are still methods, and are a good place to start.

+When we learn about classes, we will learn about instance methods and be able to compare and contrast them to static methods.
+We will also be able to see a more usages and behaviors of static methods in a non-static environment.

 What is a Method?
 ---------------------